SmartData-Polito/cannypot/README.md

 ### Building Backend Systems

-The explorer part processes commands, which are saved into the ``input`` directory, asks for commands to the backend system, and save the outputs inside the ` ``output`` directory.
-These paths can be specified inside the `explorer/etc/explorer_config.cfg` file.

 Each VM you want to work with should be created ahead of time and added to the ``explorer/etc/hosts.csv`` file.
-To create them, look at the ``explorer/vm`` directory.
-For the default behaviour, note these commands in the `explorer/install_explorer.sh` script:
+To create them, information can be found in the ``explorer/vm`` directory.

+For the default behaviour, these scripts in the `explorer/install_explorer.sh` script:

 ```
 create_net.sh